Ben-Wormald/bandcamp-scrobbler/README.md

 # Bandcamp Scrobbler

-A Chrome extension for scrobbling to Last.fm from a Bandcamp album page.
+A browser extension for scrobbling to Last.fm from a Bandcamp album page.
 Available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/bandcamp-scrobbler/cnmjkkjnmdhhemfbokmblfioalnbnlej).

-Open from the Chome extensions menu on any Bandcamp album page.
+Open the extension on any Bandcamp album page.
 You can adjust the album details before scrobbling, and clear the title of any tracks you want to skip.

 ## Development